 I bring up wrestling because it represents one of the challenges of being a full fledged adult.
 Even though many of the moves were staged, what happened behind the scenes was quite real, and frankly sad.
 Unlike professional atheletes, there is no off-season for wrestlers.
 Perhaps things have changed, but there didn’t appear to be any type of commission to oversee the health of wrestlers back then.
 Who knows if it even exists today.
 The result is that a large percentage of the wrestlers we grew up watching on TV have already died. mostly from cardiac arrest.

 This is where the cynical part kicks in.
-I imagine most of these guys “juiced up” to quickly get to a physical level that would look good on camera.
+I imagine most of these guys juiced up to quickly get to a physical level that would look good on camera.
 They would do their stunts and tricks, making good money I suppose.
 But what future did any of these guys have after wrestling?
 And the point The Wrestler drives home is who cares about these guys after their fan base gets older?
 Do pro wrestlers get retirement packages?
 The term exploitation comes to mind.

 As a quick aside, I wish to make clear that one cannot compare professional wrestlers to football, rugby, or other high contact sport atheletes mostly because I assume in the late 80s and 90s the latter received much more extensive and adequate medical treatement than pro wrestlers did.

 To take the aside just a little further I can’t speak for today’s professional wrestling.
 I’ve watched it once or twice and found it dull and far more gory than the wrestling I used to watch.
 All the wrestlers look no different than the guys I see in those muscle magazines.
 I will sound like an old man but I preferred wrestlers who had their unique personas, similar to comic book characters.
-Although I admit some of them were used for propaganda (ie Colonel Mustafa vs Hogan during the Gulf War) or controversial like the Million Dollar Man and his black “sidekick” Virgirl, I don’t think most kids will make the connection.
-The wrestling I see today just looks like a bunch of meatheads beating and realisitically torturing each other.
+Although I admit some of them were used for propaganda purposes (Colonel Mustafa vs Hogan during the Gulf War) or controversial like the Million Dollar Man and his black “sidekick” Virgil, I don’t think most kids will make the connection.
+The wrestling I see today just looks like a bunch of meatheads beating and realistically torturing each other.
 Furthermore, the female wrestlers look no different than strippers with gym memberships.
 Compare the women to Ms. Elizabeth and I think you’ll get my point.
 It appears today’s wrestling is targeted at a more mature audience which I think is a shame for children.

 Back to the subject at hand, after discovering how many wrestlers have died premature deaths, my initial reaction is guilt.
 It didn’t seem worth the cheap thrills when as an adult I know what would happen to most of these men.
 But I’ve learned to set that aside, it’s fruitless to beat myself up for something I wasn’t aware of.
 So where does that leave me?
 Well, it’s why I wrote this article.
 I’m sure many former fans have come to this realization.
-I think then, the other thing I can do is be grateful for the entertainment these men provided to me as a child and do my best to honor them.
+I think then, the only thing I can do is be grateful for the entertainment these men provided to me as a child and do my best to honor them.

 Below is a list (as of this writing) of the professional wrestlers who have died.
 Source: http://prowrestling.wikia.com/wiki/Category:Wrestlers_who_have_died